rclone/rclone/docs/content/flags.md

       --qingstor-upload-cutoff SizeSuffix                   Cutoff for switching to chunked upload (default 200Mi) --qingstor-zone string                                Zone to connect to
-      --quatrix-api-key string                              API key for accessing Quatrix account --quatrix-effective-upload-time string                Wanted upload time for one chunk (default "4s") --quatrix-encoding Encoding                           The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
+      --quatrix-api-key string                              API key for accessing Quatrix account --quatrix-description string                          Description of the remote
+      --quatrix-effective-upload-time string                Wanted upload time for one chunk (default "4s") --quatrix-encoding Encoding                           The encoding for the backend (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --quatrix-hard-delete                                 Delete files permanently rather than putting them into the trash --quatrix-host string                                 Host name of Quatrix account --quatrix-maximal-summary-chunk-size SizeSuffix       The maximal summary for all chunks.
 It should not be less than 'transfers'*'minimal_chunk_size' (default 95.367Mi)
-      --quatrix-minimal-chunk-size SizeSuffix               The minimal size for one chunk (default 9.537Mi) --s3-access-key-id string                             AWS Access Key ID
+      --quatrix-minimal-chunk-size SizeSuffix               The minimal size for one chunk (default 9.537Mi) --quatrix-skip-project-folders                        Skip project folders in operations
+      --s3-access-key-id string                             AWS Access Key ID
       --s3-acl string                                       Canned ACL used when creating buckets and storing or copying objects
-      --s3-bucket-acl string                                Canned ACL used when creating buckets --s3-chunk-size SizeSuffix                            Chunk size to use for uploading (default 5Mi) --s3-copy-cutoff SizeSuffix                           Cutoff for switching to multipart copy (default 4.656Gi) --s3-decompress                                       If set this will decompress gzip encoded objects --s3-directory-markers                                Upload an empty object with a trailing slash when a new directory is created
+      --s3-bucket-acl string                                Canned ACL used when creating buckets --s3-chunk-size SizeSuffix                            Chunk size to use for uploading (default 5Mi) --s3-copy-cutoff SizeSuffix                           Cutoff for switching to multipart copy (default 4.656Gi) --s3-decompress                                       If set this will decompress gzip encoded objects --s3-description string                               Description of the remote
+      --s3-directory-markers                                Upload an empty object with a trailing slash when a new directory is created
       --s3-disable-checksum                                 Don't store MD5 checksum with object metadata --s3-disable-http2                                    Disable usage of http2 for S3 backends